bstjean/mysql_toolkit/README.md

 **isState** : Returns 1 if argument is an American 2-letter state code, 0 otherwise.
 **isStrictlyAlpha** : Returns 1 if the string only contains [A-Za-z] characters, 0 otherwise
 **lastindexof** : Returns the position of the last occurrence of a substring in a source string.
 **occurrences** : Returns the number of occurrences of a search string inside a source string.
+**randomGaussian** : Returns a random number based on a normal (gaussian) distribution.
 **randomInt** : Returns a random positive integer between 2 unsigned integers *inclusively*
 **removeAllChars** : Removes all characters in a string from a source string.
 **replaceAllChars** : Replaces all characters in a string by a single replacement character from  source string.